 There are several types of Visiting Students coordinated through the Division of Pre-College & Summer Undergraduate Programs.

-- Post-baccalaureate students: Adults holding at least a baccalaureate degree (BA or BS) who wish to take a course either for undergraduate credit or as an undergraduate auditor.
+- Post-baccalaureate Students: Adults holding at least a baccalaureate degree (BA or BS) who wish to take a course either for undergraduate credit or as an undergraduate auditor.
 This type of visiting student includes Brown employees who wish to take a non-work-related undergraduate course.

-- AICU Language Consortium students: Students currently enrolled in an undergraduate degree program at a participating Rhode Island institution who wish to take a course in a foreign language not offered at the student’s home institution.
+- AICU Language Consortium Students: Students currently enrolled in an undergraduate degree program at a participating Rhode Island institution who wish to take a course in a foreign language not offered at the student’s home institution.

 - EEP: Brown University employees who wish to take a work-related course should apply to the Employee Education Program (EEP) coordinated through the Benefits Office.
-Employees who wish to take Brown courses as degree candidates or who wish to take courses at an institution other than Brown should contact Michele Wise [email protected] in the Benefits Office to learn about applicable guidelines of the Employee Education Program and how to apply.
+Employees who wish to take Brown courses as degree candidates or take courses at an institution other than Brown should contact Michele Wise [email protected] in the Benefits Office to learn about applicable guidelines of the Employee Education Program and how to apply.